Calgary Medical Malpractice Lawyers for Missed Diagnosis

 Many medical malpractice cases involve situations in which a physician either delayed or missed a diagnosis of a medical condition, injury, or illness.
 Sometimes, this results in receiving the wrong treatment, or no treatment at all and the patient’s condition worsens.
 Yet, a missed diagnosis or delayed diagnosis alone does not establish negligence for the purposes of starting a medical malpractice lawsuit.

 At Cuming & Gillepsie, our lawyers have successfully pursued medical malpractice claims for missed or delayed diagnosis and are very familiar with the medical and technical intricacies of these kinds of cases.
 We have the knowledge and the experience to guide you towards obtaining maximum compensation.
 Our wealth of experience and excellent track record for winning damages for our injured clients make us the best choice to represent your interests.
-With over $175 million recovered for our clients in the past 10 years, we know how to best approach your claim to ensure it is a success and help you move on with your recovery and the rest of your life.
+With over $270 million recovered for our clients, we know how to best approach your claim to ensure it is a success and help you move on with your recovery and the rest of your life.

 Establishing Negligence